RavenousAddons/ravMounts/README.md

 Ravenous Mounts comes with a small handful of commands available for you to check configuration, toggle settings, and see data about your mount lists.
 Here's a couple of commands illustrated:

-`/ravmounts help`
+`/ravm help`

 *Prints out a usage guide much like this one!*

-`/ravmounts config`
+`/ravm config`

 *Shows you your configuration settings.*

-- normal
-- vendor
-- passenger
-- swimming
-- flex
-- clone

-`/ravmounts passenger`
+`/ravm passenger`

 *Forces Ravenous Mounts to call a specific type of mount, regardless of the situation you're in.
 Available types:*

+- ground
 - flying
-- ground
 - swimming
 - vendor
+- ground passenger
 - flying passenger
-- ground passenger
+- ahnqiraj
-- vash'jir
+- vashjir
-- ahn'qiraj
+- maw
 - chauffeur

 As mentioned above, Ravenous Mounts also checks for modifier keys being pressed when the command is run—these keys change what type of mount will be summoned: